-Plenty of blogs open with quotes.
-We've got one by Robert Frost: "Nothing gold can stay.”
-See how classy that is?
-No wonder people open essays with poetry.
-The reason why it works here is because it resonates; it meets us on that level where we as humans have a shared experience.
-The sun does set.
-Blissful marriages do end.
-Summer comes to a close.
+It’s August, and summer is coming to a close.
 Hopefully, you've collected plenty of golden hours and memories with your family during the summer months, but it's time to start preparing for back to school.
-I know this because the stores are already full of bins holding colorful pencil sharpeners, pencils, rulers, index cards, and the almighty boxes of crayons.
+I know this because the stores are already full of bins holding colorful pencil sharpeners, pencils, rulers, index cards, and the almighty boxes of crayons, and the ads on television are full of the cutest kids and their hot new school styles.

 Come to an agreement with your ex about who buys what for the school year.
 Kids are expensive.
 They are tiny humans we must feed, clothe, and guide through life.
 Decide who will buy school supplies, clothes, socks, new backpacks, pay registration fees, and then stick to the plan.
 In most cases there will be a parent who can afford more.
 Try to balance this out.
 Be fair to one another because it’s not about you, it’s about your children.
 This isn’t just back to school, it’s also back to ballet, piano, tennis practice, or whatever extracurricular activity might apply to your children.
 Talk this budget through as well for the coming year.